Skip to main content Skip to footer

 Fender Player II Modified Telecaster

-Why It's Cool: With a dose of modern muscle and classic twang, the Player II Modified Telecaster proves that even a legend can learn a few new tricks.
+Why We Picked It: With a dose of modern muscle and classic twang, the Player II Modified Telecaster proves that even a legend can learn a few new tricks.

 • Noiseless pickups for hum-free clarity at any stage volume